Lourensoli4/react-single-page-template/README.md

 # React Boilerplate

-This is a boilerplate for a single page react application using tailwind CSS.
+This is a boilerplate for a single-page react application using tailwind CSS.

 ## Getting Started with Create React App